dohlee/methylome-tools/Bismark/README.md

 bismark_genome_preparation [options] <path_to_genome_directory>
 ```

 Before aligning the reads, we need indices to C-to-T converted genome and G-to-A converted genome to which the reads will be aligned.
 Please note that genome directory should contain genome sequence files in FastA format with either .fa or .fasta extension.
 Internally `bismark_genome_preparation` makes C-to-T converted genome and G-to-A converted genome, and calls `bowtie-build` or `bowtie2-build` to create indices.
-Finally two subdirectories will be made below the genome directory, each of which contain C-to-T genome index and G-to-A genome index, respectively.
+Finally two subdirectories will be made below the `Bisulfite_Genome` directory, each of which contain C-to-T genome index and G-to-A genome index, respectively.

 Example commands are as shown below.